 Recycled nylon with Polygiene® treatmentAdditional savings are created when we treat our fabrics with a safe, bluesign® approved recycled silver salt called Polygiene® which helps the fabric stay fresher for longer and reduces the need for frequent washing.
 Through consumer surveys we have found that our SilverTech™ Active products are washed ½ as much as people’s other activewear - which results in additional CO2 and water savings.

-TENCEL™ LyocellKnown as the holy grail of sustainable fabrics - TENCEL™ Lyocell is made from eucalyptus trees - which grow fast and thick on low grade land.
+TENCEL™ LyocellKnown as the holy grail of sustainable fabrics - TENCEL™ Lyocell is made from Aspen and Birch trees - which grow fast and thick on low grade land.
 In comparison to cotton these trees take about 80% less water to grow - and because it is manufactured in a very environmentally friendly process we also see significant chemical and CO2 savings when compared to conventional cotton.